VOSGES MOUNTAINS & THE B500

 All hotels are 3* or above and are clean and comfortable.
 Where a rider is sharing a room with another rider, some hotels may have rooms that are classed as “doubles”, it is a large king or queen size double bed frame with single mattresses and single bedding (this is very typical of German and Austrian hotels and is unavoidable)

 That’s a common concern for most people wanting to go on a tour but you needn’t worry at all.
-We use a drop-off system, it’s simple and basically works using a team effort.
+If the group as a whole want to stay together we can use a drop-off system, it’s simple and basically works using a team effort.
 The leader will indicate to the rider behind to wait in a safe place at a junction, so all riders behind can see him/her (marker) then when he/she sees the last rider (tail end charlie) he/she will move off and rejoin the group at the back in front of the last rider. and so it goes on through the group in rotation.
-It works really well and allows everyone to ride at their own pace without getting lost
+It works really well and allows everyone to ride at their own pace without getting lost.
+The alternative is to follow your sat nav, it will lead you along the route we created directly to the hotel

 Of course you can

-No, the locations we will be visiting in Germany, Luxembourg, Belgium and France do not require one
+No, the locations we will be visiting are Germany and France

 I have heard about Crit’ Air pollution stickers for vehicles, do I need one?